 Fun Fact: Want to visit a castle?
 Some Long Island castles, such as Sand’s Point and Vanderbilt Mansion, are open to the public for tours.

 Did you ever feel that you were born at the wrong place and time, that you were meant to be among those making their living on the water?
 Newport, Oregon, residents say you can set things right by sharing Yaquina Bay with its sailboats and working fishing fleets.
+This is also one of the best places to live aboard a boat.

 Newport’s top industries are commercial and sport fishing, fish processing, shipping, tourism, recreation, and lumber and wood processing.
 Visitors explore aquariums, historical museums and lighthouses, in addition to heading out for boating, beachcombing and whale-watching.